rootCircle/Pyretic/README.md

 ### Notes
 - This app is not meant any other OS like Windows etc, however community based PR are welcome!
+- Build are copied from ZoomAutoRecorder Readme template and may not be perfect until an official release is posted on GitHub.

 ### Build an executable
 - Make sure you have fulfilled the following requirements: